Scottish island names: Scots and English names

 Great Cumbrae and Little Cumbrae are English/Brythonic in derivation and there are other examples of the use of "great" and "little" such as Great Bernera and Rysa Little which are English/Gaelic and Norse/English respectively.
-The informal use of "Isle of" is commonplace, although only the Isle of Ewe, the Isle of May and Isle Martin of the larger Scottish islands use this nomenclature in a formal sense though the Ordnance Survey uses "Isle of" for Arran, Bute, Gigha, Mull, Noss, Skye and Raasay.
+The informal use of "Isle of" is commonplace, although only the Isle of Ewe, the Isle of May and Isle Martin of the larger Scottish islands use this nomenclature in a formal sense.
 "Island" also occurs, as in Island Macaskin and Mealista Island although both islands are also known by their Gaelic names of Eilean Macaskin and Eilean Mhealasta.
 Holy Island off Arran is an entirely English name as is the collective Small Isles.
 Ailsa Craig is also known as "Paddy's Milestone".
 Big Scare in the Solway Firth is an English/Norse combination, the second word coming from sker, a skerry.

 Some smaller islets and skerries have English names such as Barrel of Butter and the Old Man of Hoy in Orkney and Maiden Island and Bottle Island in the Inner Hebrides.

 The Norse often gave animal names to islands and these have been transferred into English in for example, the Calf of Flotta and Horse of Copinsay.
 Brother Isle is an anglicisation of breiðare-øy meaning "broad beach island".
 The Norse holmr, meaning "a small and rounded islet" has become "Holm" in English and there are numerous examples of this use including Corn Holm, Thieves Holm and Little Holm.